ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 Home Position = 0.000000
 Apply Home Offset = FALSE
 ```
-Calculate the appropriate IOC macros as follows:
+Calculate the appropriate MCLEN IOC macros as follows:

 * `Axis Address = 1` and `Enabled = TRUE` so we set `AXIS1=yes` and then set other macros with a suffix of `1`
 * `Name = "Mclennan Newport"` so we set `NAME1 = Mclennan Newport`